 Northern Michigan University, located in Marquette, Michigan, is a dynamic four-year, public, comprehensive university that has grown its reputation based on its award-winning leadership programs, cutting-edge technology initiatives and nationally recognized academic programs.

-Northern Michigan has a population of about 9,000 undergraduate and graduate students.
-It offers 147 degree programs, including 25 graduate programs.
 The university has two semesters per year, a fall and winter semester, and two summer sessions.
-NMU is one of three Michigan public universities to also serve a community college role for its region, which means the breadth of NMU’s academic programs range from one-year diplomas through master’s degrees.
-NMU will begin offering its first doctoral program – the Doctor of Nursing Practice – in fall 2014.
+NMU is one of three Michigan public universities to also serve a community college role for its region, which means the breadth of NMU’s academic programs range from one-year diplomas through a doctorate.
+NMU began offering its first doctoral program – the Doctor of Nursing Practice – in fall 2014.
 NMU’s most popular bachelor’s degrees are art and design, nursing, criminal justice, elementary education and biology.
 The university’s fastest growing academic areas are clinical science, biology, and the geographical and environmental sciences.

 Northern Michigan University has two highly acclaimed leadership programs: the Student Leader Fellowship Program (SLFP) and Superior Edge.
 The SLFP, which has been in existence for more than 20 years, is a highly selective, two-year leadership experience for the 50 selected students each year.
 The Superior Edge program is open to all NMU students and has nearly a third of the student population participating in the program’s four edges: citizenship, diversity awareness, leadership and real-world application of classroom theory.
 These two programs, along with NMU’s efforts in academic service learning, an active volunteer center on campus that does extensive outreach throughout Michigan’s Upper Peninsula region, and about 300 student organizations combine to make the NMU campus a place where involvement is a natural component of the Northern student experience.
 Northern Michigan University was selected as the recipient of the 2013 Engaged Campus of the Year Award from Michigan Campus Compact.
 Northern is one of about 300 colleges and universities nationwide to have the Carnegie Foundation’s “community-engaged campus” designation.